 Water Borne Diseases:

-The main reason for waterborne diseases is attributed to the unavailability of safe drinking water in many parts of the District especially in tribal and coastal areas.
-Unhygienic drinking water sources such as wells, pump houses, water supplied through tanker lorry, leaks in public water supply pipes and the consequent mixing of foul water with drinking water, dumping of waste including sewage in water sources, use of commercial ice in preparation of cool drinks and using unsafe water in preparation of welcome drinks are some reasons for spread of water borne diseases.
-Health Department is implementing a programme called “Jagratha” from November 2017 for prevention and control of communicable diseases.
-There has been a considerable increase in incidents of typhoid in Kerala since 2020.
-Details of cases and death due to water borne diseases of Acute Diarrhoeal Diseases (ADD), typhoid and Hepatitis from 2019 to 2023 August 31 are given below:
+The waterborne disease is mainly attributed to the unavailability of safe drinking water in many parts of the State especially in tribal and coastal areas.
+Unhygienic drinking water sources such as wells, pump houses, water supplied through tanker lorry, leaks in public water supply pipes and the consequent mixing of foul water with drinking water, dumping of wastes including sewage in water sources, use of commercial ice in preparation of cool drinks and using unsafe water in preparation of welcome drinks are some reasons for the spread of water-borne diseases.
+The Health Department has implemented a programme called “Jagratha” since November 2017 for the prevention and control of communicable diseases.
+There has been a considerable increase in incidents of typhoid, Hepatitis –A, Cholera and ADD (diarrhoea) in Kerala since 2020.
+Details of cases and deaths due to waterborne diseases of Acute Diarrhoeal Diseases (ADD), typhoid and Hepatitis from 2019 to 2024 August 31 are given below:

 Prevalence of water borne diseases in Kerala